Sowmiya214/Pandas_Study_Materials/README.md

     8. How can we create copy of series in Pandas?
     ✍copy() method is used to create a copy of a series object's indices and its data (values).
 And it returns a copied series object as a result.
 The copy()              method has one parameter which is “deep”.
 The default value for this deep parameter is True.
     9. What is Time Series in pandas?
+        👉Create the series of date
+        👉Work with data timestamp
+        👉Convert string data to timestamp
+        👉Slicing of data using timestamp
+        👉Resample your time series for different time period aggregates/summary statistics 👉Working with missing data
     10. Explain Categorical Data in Pandas?
+        ✍Categorical are a Pandas data type.
+A string variable consisting of only a few different values.
+Converting such a string variable to a categorical                 variable will save some memory.
+The lexical order of a variable is not the same as the logical order (“one”, “two”, “three”).
+        ❓HOW DO PANDAS HANDLED CATEGORICAL DATA:
+            ✍The basic strategy is to convert each category value into a new column and assign a 1 or 0 (True/False) value to the column.
+This has the benefit of                  not weighting a value improperly.
+There are many libraries out there that support one-hot encoding but the simplest one is using pandas ' .                          get_dummies() method.
     11. How will you create a series from dict in Python?
+         ✍A Series is a one-dimensional labeled array capable of holding any data type (integers, strings, floating point numbers, Python objects, etc.).
+It has               to be remembered that unlike Python lists, a Series will always contain data of the same type.
+         ✍By using series methods using with index parameter and without using index parameter.
     12. What are operations on Series in pandas?
+         👉Creating a Series
+             ✍In the real world, a Pandas Series will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, and Excel                  file.
+Pandas Series can be created from the lists, dictionary, and from a scalar value etc. Series can be created in different ways, here are some                  ways by which we create a series:
+         👉Accessing element of Series
+               There are two ways through which we can access element of series, they are :
+                    👉Accessing Element from Series with Position
+                        ✍In order to access the series element refers to the index number.
+Use the index operator [ ] to access an element in a series.
+The index                             must be an integer.
+In order to access multiple elements from a series, we use Slice operation.
+                    👉Accessing Element Using Label (index)
+         👉Indexing and Selecting Data in Series
+             ✍Indexing in pandas means simply selecting particular data from a Series.
+Indexing could mean selecting all the data, some of the data from particular               columns.
+Indexing can also be known as Subset Selection.
+             🎁Indexing a Series using indexing operator [] :
+                  Indexing operator is used to refer to the square brackets following an object.
+The .loc and .iloc indexers also use the indexing operator to make                   selections.
+In this indexing operator to refer to df[ ].
+         👉Binary operation on Series
+         👉Conversion Operation on Series
     13. What is a DataFrame in pandas?
     14. What are the different ways in which a DataFrame can be created in Pandas?
     15. How will you create an empty DataFrame in pandas?